 - Christmas Day & Good Friday: No fundraising permitted.

-Apex Alliance are a face-to-face agency who supply donor acquisition services to a range of charity clients.
-They are registered by the Public Fundraising Regulatory Authority and comply to all best practise standards.
+Earth Impact and Apex Alliance are a face-to-face agencies who supply donor acquisition services to a range of charity clients.
+They are both registered by the Public Fundraising Regulatory Authority and comply to all best practise standards.

 Are councils and police aware of fundraisers operating in their areas?

 Councils require fundraisers to have permits to operate on street campaigns but not for residential campaigns.
 However, all fundraisers must carry an ID badge which must be displayed at all times.
-The ID badge states who they work for (Apex Alliance) and who they work on behalf of (Garvan).
+The ID badge states who they work for (Earth Impact or Apex Alliance) and who they work on behalf of (Garvan).

 How do I make a complaint about a fundraiser?